Saturday Kitchen: Featured chefs

-Among the chefs to feature in 2021, were: Paul Ainsworth, Jason Atherton, Gennaro Contaldo, Niklas Ekstedt, Angela Hartnett, Anna Haugh, Yotam Ottolenghi, Glynn Purnell, Cyrus Todiwala, and Marcus Wareing.
+A number of restaurant and television chefs have featured on the show, including: Paul Ainsworth, Ravinder Bhogal, Niklas Ekstedt, Sabrina Ghayour, Ravneet Gill, Nathan Outlaw, and Georgina Hayden.

 Celebrity guests

-In 2021, Saturday Kitchen were joined by a variety of celebrity guests, including: Michael Ball, Shirley Ballas, Gary Barlow, John Bishop, Jay Blades, Emma Bunton, Ronan Keating, Oti Mabuse, Harry Redknapp, Stanley Tucci, and Jack Whitehall.
+Various celebrity guests have featured on the show, including: Michael Ball, Gary Barlow, James Blunt, Stacey Dooley, Anton Du Beke, Lenny Henry, Beverley Knight, Nish Kumar, Oti Mabuse, and Sue Perkins.

 Features

 Each show typically includes a host chef and two guest chefs, each cooking in the studio.
-They are joined by a celebrity guest, usually on to promote a forthcoming or current project.
+They are joined by a celebrity guest, usually promoting a forthcoming or current project.

 Each guest chef's dish is paired with a drink chosen by an expert.

 In between each studio dish, excerpts are shown from the BBC Archives.
-The footage has most commonly come from Rick Stein and Keith Floyd, but have also featured James Martin, The Hairy Bikers, and Tom Kerridge, among many others.
+The footage includes or has included Keith Floyd, Nigella Lawson, The Hairy Bikers, Nigel Slater, Nadiya Hussain, Marcus Wareing and the Two Greedy Italians.
+A clip from a Rick Stein show, or the chef himself, has been shown in every edition aired.

-Before the introduction of the Heaven and Hell feature, the programme previously featured Worrall Thompson and guest chefs pitching a dish to be cooked, which the public voted on and a running total of wins were recorded by using fridge magnets.
+Before the introduction of the 'Heaven and Hell' feature, the programme previously featured Worrall Thompson and guest chefs pitching a dish to be cooked, which the public voted on and a running total of wins were recorded by using fridge magnets.

 Heaven or Hell

 Each show concludes with the host and guest chefs cooking the celebrity guest a dish containing their favourite or least-favourite ingredient/s.

-Which dish is cooked depends on an online vote for viewers at home to choose heaven or hell.
-Formerly, only the viewers who phoned in to the show were able to vote, along with the guest chefs.
+The choice of the 'Heaven or Hell' dish depends on a viewer-led online vote, or in the case of pre-recorded seasonal shows at Christmas for example, are left to a chance game.

 Saturday Kitchen Best Bites

-In-addition to the main episode shown on Saturday mornings, there is a compilation episode called Saturday Kitchen Best Bites, which features clips from previous episodes and is hosted by the same presenter(s).
+In addition to the main episode shown on Saturday mornings which shows new content, there is a Sunday morning compilation episode called Saturday Kitchen Best Bites which features clips from previous episodes.
+This is also hosted by Matt Tebutt, but includes more extensive use of archive and compilation footage.

 Controversies

 Competition with ITV

-In June 2006, it was revealed that host Antony Worrall Thompson was to move to ITV to host a similar cooking show in the same slot, Saturday Cooks!, though later rescheduled to noon.
-In addition to this move, the new show was to be made by the Saturday Kitchen producer, Prospect Pictures.
+In June 2006, it was revealed that host Antony Worrall Thompson was to move to ITV to host a similar cooking show in the same time slot, Saturday Cooks!.
+The new show was to be made by the Saturday Kitchen producer, Prospect Pictures.
 In light of the changes, the programme was revamped with new host James Martin and new producer Cactus TV.